Performance management: How to do it successfully

 Origin

-Even the origins of Performance Management aren’t particularly encouraging.
-These types of performance monitoring and appraisal were first used by the military during the First World War to pinpoint individuals who were inferiorly performing (Mercer, 2017).
-Then, Performance Management was increasingly used by companies in the 1950s.
-Here too, the focus was on operational efficiency in the context of extremely rigid hierarchies, especially in the beginning (Cappelli & Tavis, 2016).
+The origins of performance management are not particularly encouraging.
+This type of performance monitoring and assessment was first used in the military during the First World War to weed out people who performed inferiorly (Mercer, 2017).
+In the 1950s, performance management was then increasingly used by companies.
+Here, too, the focus was initially on operational efficiency in the context of extremely rigid hierarchies (Cappelli & Tavis, 2016).

 The classic approach: Management by Objectives

-Management by Objectives is a leadership technique developed by Peter Drucker in the 1950s and perfectly suited the philosophy of Performance Management systems at that time (Maier et al., 2018).
-Specifically, Management by Objectives (MbO) is an employee management system in which employers and employees agree on specific goals to be achieved within a certain time frame.
+Management by objectives is a management technique from the 1950s that ideally reflected the philosophy of performance management systems at the time (Maier et al., 2018).
+Specifically, management by objectives (MbO) is a system of employee management in which employers and employees agree on specific goals to be achieved within a certain time frame.

 When Robert S. Kaplan and David P. Norton developed the Balanced Scorecard in the 1990s, it quickly gained popularity.
 Although this model is also designed for top-down performance management, when compared to the MbO, the development and potential of individual employees were considered for the first time.
 Furthermore, the customer, process, and development levels were also included in the target setting and performance appraisals (adapted from Fleig, 2021):